 There are other repercussions to being charged with a drink driving offence after a failed breath test.
 These can include loss of employment if you need to drive as part of your job or require a vehicle to get to work.
 A drink driving charge will also affect your future car insurance premiums.
 You may have to pay a higher premium or higher excess for 3-5 years after the charge.
 This depends on the insurer.
 Some insurers will not cover you for a certain length of time after a charge.

 There may also be social and public embarrassment associated with the charge.
-High-level charges can be published in the media with your name on public record forever.
-A breath test by the use of a breathalyser is beneficial to avoid all of these penalties.
+The media can publish your name with high-level charges on public record forever.